-Many catering staff would benefit from an opportunity to refresh existing fresh food preparation skills and learn more about nutrition, seasonal menu planning and food education.
-Catering staff should be encouraged to take advantage of opportunities to acquire relevant qualifications in support of their continuing professional development.
+Many catering staff would benefit from an opportunity to refresh existing fresh food preparation skills and learn more about nutrition and seasonal menu planning.
+Catering staff should be encouraged to take advantage of opportunities to acquire relevant qualifications.

-- " Provide staff training on Food for Life Served Here. - " Keep training records for staff detailing fresh food preparation courses and events on file. - " Have information on display for staff about suppliers and ingredients. - " Consider giving catering staff the opportunity to visit local farms and suppliers to see how the food they serve is produced. - We can provide support with staff training, contact us for more information: catering@foodforlife.org.uk or 0117 914 2406.
+- " Provide staff training on fresh food preparation and Food for Life Served Here. - " Keep training records for staff detailing courses/events on file. - " Have information on display for staff about suppliers and ingredients. - " Consider giving catering staff the opportunity to visit local farms and suppliers to see how the food they serve is produced. - " We can provide support with staff training, contact us for more information: catering@foodforlife.org.uk or 01173 145 180.